Best Beaches in West Maui Top Guide 2025

 Pohaku Park offers two beaches to explore.
 The first beach, located near the road, is small and doesn’t provide much shade.
 However, heading further north, you’ll find the second beach.

 From there, you can enjoy a stunning view of Molokai on a clear day.
-It is excellent for views of sunsets and hanging out with locals.
+It’s excellent for viewing sunsets and hanging out with locals.
 The park features amenities such as a parking lot, chemical toilet, shower, and picnic tables.

 Kahana Beach